Inside Running

 Inside Running is an Australian television series which screened in 1989 on the ABC.
-The thirteen part series focused on the professional and personal lives of six barristers.
+The series focused on the professional and personal lives of six barristers.
+The series opened with a 90 minute episode with the remaining episodes running for 50 minutes.

 Inside Running was created by Bill Garner and John Reeves and produced by Ross Dimsey.
-It was written by Judith Colquhoun, Graeme Farmer, Bill Garner, Alison Nisselle, John Reeves, John Romeril, Jan Sardi, Colin Golvan, Rick Held, Peter Hepworth, John Lord and Alan Maddon It was directed by Peter Baroutis, Gary Conway, Peter R Dodds, Helen Gaynor, Robert Meillon and Karl Steinberg.
+It was written by Judith Colquhoun, Graeme Farmer, Bill Garner, Alison Nisselle, John Reeves, John Romeril, Jan Sardi, Colin Golvan, Rick Held, Peter Hepworth, John Lord and Alan Maddon.
+It was directed by Peter Baroutis, Gary Conway, Peter R Dodds, Helen Gaynor, Robert Meillon and Karl Steinberg.